aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 method: it looks at the type of the node visited and calls the right `visit_Whatever` method.
 But if there is no such method, `generic_visit` gets called.
-Since `check_conformity` will make sure we never see an unexpected node type, that "can't happen" -- but during development, of course, sometimes it did.
+Since `check_conformity` will make sure we never see an unexpected node type, that "can't happen"---but during development, of course, sometimes it did.
 Before I overrode `generic_visit`, the default implementation would succeed silently, making my mistakes harder to see.